Applied-Machine-Learning-Lab/HAMUR/README.md

 * scikit-learn >=0.23.2

 ## Dataset Download
 In this paper, we use two datasets, **Aliccp** and **movieLens**.
-Dataset samples are shown in example/ranking/data.
+Dataset samples are shown in example/data.

-Real Dataset download methods:
+Full dataset download:
 * Aliccp: Download address https://tianchi.aliyun.com/dataset/408.
-* Movielens: The raw data process file can be found in [Torch-Rechub-ml-1m](https://github.com/morningsky/Torch-RecHub/tree/main/examples/matching/data/ml-1m).
-You could directly download the processed file from https://cowtransfer.com/s/5a3ab69ebd314e.
+* Movielens: The raw data file can be found in [Torch-Rechub-ml-1m](https://github.com/morningsky/Torch-RecHub/tree/main/examples/matching/data/ml-1m), and you could directly download the processed file from https://cowtransfer.com/s/5a3ab69ebd314e.

 ## Models
 In this repo, we offer the following models.
-Their structures are shown in the picture.
+Their structures are shown in the following figure.
 !['Img_DifferentBackbone'](DifferentBackbone.jpg)
-* Pure MLP as Multi-domain Backbone models.
+* Pure MLP as multi-domain backbone models.
 * MLP + HAMUR
-* Pure Wide & Deep as Multi-domain Backbone models.
+* Pure Wide & Deep as multi-domain backbone models.
 * Wide & Deep + HAMUR
-* Pure DCN as Multi-domain Backbone models.
+* Pure DCN as multi-domain backbone models.
 * DCN + HAMUR

 ## Usage